lakejs/lake-docs/reference/plugin.md

 # {{ $frontmatter.title }}

-The `Plugin` interface is used to manage a collection of plugins.
+The `Plugin` interface manages a collection of plugins.
+It allows plugins to be added and loaded into an [Editor](/reference/editor.md) instance, and it handles the initialization and unmounting of those plugins.

 :::warning Note
 The constructor is not directly accessible.
 Instead, you can access its methods via the [Editor.plugin](/reference/editor.md#plugin) object.